 Returning to Fiji will be a joy: she has held ten courses there, and is confident of the warm hospitality from the people and the exciting subject matter in the surroundings.

 “ I look for unique locations that offer amazing sketching opportunities and are not too expensive.
-Daku Resort in Fiji offers all of that, and I am looking forward to returning as soon as travel is permitted.”
+Daku Resort in Fiji offers all of that, and I am looking forward to returning.”

 - Arrive in Savusavu (we'll meet you at Savusavu airport) - OR if you fly into Labasa in the north, we can arrange a taxi for you and try to find others to share the ride and the fare).

 - 9am - 12:30pm: Workshop - on this first day we'll start in the yoga shala which also serves as a magnificent studio with wonderful views of the landscape.

 - 9am - 12:30pm Workshop: on the beach underneath the rain tree near Jean Michel Cousteau Resort

 - Afternoon: Trip to Savusavu Town to see local market and shops

 - 7.30 pm Dinner

 - 9.00 am – 12.30 pm Workshop at the beach about 20 minutes away.
 A chance to sketch the coastline and palm trees (and have a dip in the ocean).
 We'll take a picnic lunch and return to Daku approx 3.30.